-It is common for a survivor to experience vivid images of the rape or sexual abuse, making you feel as though the event is happening all over again.
+It is common to experience vivid images of the rape or sexual abuse, making you feel as though the event is happening all over again.
+This can be very scary.
 These vivid images are known as flashbacks and are active memories of a past traumatic event.
 Flashbacks can occur at any time, are out of a person's control and difficult to get rid of.